 With just 10 ingredients (most of which, like unscented grapefruit seed extract, are plant-based), the Free & Clear laundry powder is perfect for sensitive skin.
 You can also opt for a citrus-scented option, and another that's made with oxygen bleach.

-As a company, Biokleen promises not to use ingredients like phosphates, chlorine, ammonia, or artificial fragrances in any of their products.
+As a company, Biokleen promises not to use ingredients like phosphates, chlorine, ammonia, or artificial fragrances in any of its products.
 They also use number 1 and 2 plastics for their packaging, which are accepted by most curbside recycling programs.

 Best Dryer Balls: LooHoo Wool Dryer Balls